ForgeRock/F5-auth-node/README.md

 F5 Distributed Cloud Services are trusted by leaders at the world's largest banks, retailers, and airlines.
-Now you can protect your e-commerce site against malicious bots, seamlessly authenticate users, and stop online fraud – enabling you to fully maximize your ForgeRock investment.
+Now you can protect your applications against malicious bots, seamlessly authenticate users, and stop online fraud – enabling you to fully maximize your ForgeRock investment.